Author: Dr. Theo Noteboom

 1. The Greening of Supply Chains

-Green supply chain management (GSCM) has gained increased attention within the maritime industry as there is a growing need for integrating sound environmental choices into supply chain management (SCM) practices.
+Green shipping and supply chain management (GSCM) has gained increased attention within the maritime industry as there is a growing need for integrating sound environmental choices into supply chain management (SCM) practices.
 The growing importance of GSCM goes hand in hand with environmental concerns such as the scarcity of some resources, the footprint of human activities on ecosystems, waste disposal, and the emission of pollutants, including carbon emissions.
 Adding green components to supply chain management involves addressing the influence and relationships of supply chain management with the natural environment.

 During the 1960s and 1970s, both economists and environmentalists started to underline the role of industrial activities, their outputs and implications on the environment.
 In the 1980s, industrial ecology and life cycle assessment concepts were conceived to better assess and quantify environmental impacts.
 The pursuit of environmental standards in product development, process design, operations, logistics, regulatory compliance, and waste management was spread over a large number of organizational units within corporations.
 This led to a multitude of uncoordinated mitigation attempts, which started to change with the SCM revolution of the 1990s as environmental management became more integrated with operations.

 Environmental practices for gaining competitive advantage and economic benefits became a formal field of investigation with the formalization of strategies.
 Investments in greening can be resource-saving, waste eliminating, and productivity improving.
 Thus, the greening of supply chains does not have to be just a cost center but could constitute a potential source of competitive advantage.
 These ideas further developed in the early 2000s with a shift from environmentally friendly approaches to integrating green initiatives to achieve good business sense and higher profits.
 The industry started to show a growing awareness that GSCM could constitute a business value driver, not just a cost center.